svalente317/sanka/README.md

 Here are the Java constructs that Sanka does not provide:

-* Sanka does not provide class inheritance or subclasses or abstract classes.
+* Sanka classes are either abstract or final.
+Either a class is abstract and it can be subclassed (but not instantiated), or it is concrete and it can be instantiated (but not subclassed).
 * Classes are a compile-time abstraction.
 They basically don't exist at runtime.
 I can declare variables of type `Foo`, but there is no `Foo.class` object accessable at runtime.